-FHA loans provide excellent benefits to borrowers who may be struggling financially: low down payments as low as 3.5% and lenient credit score requirements.
-However, just because you may likely qualify for a loan, it doesn’t mean you have infinite borrowing capital.
-To put it simply, FHA loan limits vary by county and state but are primarily based on your debt-to-income ratio.
-By knowing this, your lender will be able to better serve you, locking you in rates that work with your budget.
+FHA loans provide excellent benefits to borrowers who are struggling financially: down payments as low as 3.5% and lenient credit score requirements compared to a conventional loan.
+However, just because you qualify for a loan doesn’t mean you have infinite borrowing capital.
+To put it simply, FHA loan limits vary by county and state.

-As FHA-approved brokers at The Reichert Mortgage Team, we walk you through the entire mortgage loan process, from the initial credit counseling to the final signing of your home loan application.
-For many of our customers, understanding FHA loan limits have been vital as it directly affects the maximum amount you can borrow.
+As FHA-approved lenders, The Reichert Mortgage Team will walk you through the entire mortgage loan process, from preapproval to signing your home loan application.
+For many of our customers, understanding FHA loan limits has been vital as it directly affects the maximum amount you can borrow.

 Your debt-to-income ratio is the single most important factor in determining your FHA loan limits, as it gives your loan lender a complete picture of your monthly spending.
 To determine your FHA loan limit, lenders will examine two important numbers that comprise the debt-to-income ratio: your front end ratio and your back end ratio.

 FHA loan limits refer to the maximum mortgage amount an FHA lender can offer you, but you will still need to qualify for an FHA loan.
 FHA loans are more lenient about the down payment and credit score than many other loan types, but you’ll still need to meet the following criteria:

 - A credit score of at least 580 for the lowest down payment option